engrogani75/engrogani75/README.md

 <img src="https://i.ibb.co/xjMLszD/gallery.jpg" alt="" style="width: 100%">

-<p align="center" font="bold">With a passion for crafting visually stunning and highly functional user interfaces, I combines creativity with technical expertise to bring websites and applications to life.
+<p align="center">With a passion for crafting visually stunning and highly functional user interfaces, I combines creativity with technical expertise to bring websites and applications to life.
 My proficiency in cutting-edge technologies makes me a versatile and sought-after professional in the world of frontend development.
 </p>
 - 📫 How to reach me **engrosman48@gamil.com**